Aggressive False Claims Act Defense for Government Contractors Nationwide and Overseas.

 - Contractor ethics policy and compliance in government acquisition

-- Defense for Dubai, Afghanistan, Iraq and Saudi Arabia government contractors
+- Defense contractor fraud help for Dubai, Afghanistan, Iraq and Saudi Arabia government contractors

 - Acting on your behalf with the agency